AnisTohme-961/NoteBook/README.md

 - [x] This Project API is for multi-user category based Note.
 It allows users to signup and create their own categorized notes.
 - [x] The API sends a welcome message to users after registation.
-- [x] Users can Create / read / update new Categories
+- [x] Users can Create / Read / Update and delete Categories
-- [x] Users can create / read / update and delete notes This App uses JWT to secure authentication.
-I made use of Mogoose Aggrations to fetch records from multiple collections.
+- [x] Users can Create / Read / Update and delete Notes This App uses JWT to secure authentication, and JOI for validations.
+I made use of Mongoose Aggregations to fetch records from multiple collections.

 ## :sparkles: Features ##